nicephil/places_api/README.md

 # places_api
-Query place addresses
-we use <a href="https://falcon.readthedocs.io/en/stable/user/index.html"> falcon </a> framework to implement the api
+a proxy to query google places API we use <a href="https://falcon.readthedocs.io/en/stable/user/index.html"> falcon </a> framework to implement the proxy

 ## how-to
 - build/list/run image: